-Very early in his life Larry Moore learnt to value the pleasure of walking barefoot on a spongy carpet of green grass or listening to the rapturous song of the great waves of Atlantic.
-Even after all these years, the artist absolutely loves being out of door which is self evident from an array of plein air paintings.
-However, Larry Moore’s success lies in equally admiring the human connections, appreciating the strength of human creativity and having an empathetic view of life instead of turning the face away from society which many are predisposed to do if found at a similar situation.
-Perhaps, that is why ‘The Sail Maker in Her Studio’ intently busy at completing the task at hand feels equally charming as the allure of nature in ‘Into the Woods’.
+Very early in his life, Larry Moore learnt to value the pleasure of walking barefoot on a spongy carpet of green grass or listening to the rapturous song of the great waves of Atlantic.
+Even after all these years, the artist absolutely loves being out of doors.
+This is self-evident from an array of his plein air paintings.

 Tell us of the childhood influences that did have a profound effect on the artist and the person in you.
 Was the seed of the appreciation of nature that is evident from the studies of your work planted in your childhood days?